The Ultimate Guide to Living and Working in Blackburn

-Located in the heart of Blackburn and a 5-minute walk from Blackburn train station, the Blakewater Hotel offers free WiFi and free public parking nearby.
-Every room is equipped with a flat-screen TV.
+Located in the heart of Blackburn and a 5-minute walk from Blackburn train station, the Blakewater Hotel has free WiFi and free public parking nearby.
+Every room is has a flat-screen TV.
 Average price per night is £34.

 Kings Hotel Blackburn, 4 stars

-Situated in Blackburn, 400 metres from King George’s Hall, Kings Hotel Blackburn features accommodation with free WiFi and free private parking, great for town centre access.
+Situated in Blackburn, 400 metres from King George’s Hall, Kings Hotel Blackburn has free WiFi and free private parking, great for town centre access.
 Average price per night is £44.10.

 Chimneys Guest House, 4 stars

-Set in Blackburn, less than 1km from King George’s Hall and 3.6km from Ewood Park, Chimneys Guest House offers free WiFi.
-Good location for the town.
+Set in Blackburn, less than 1km from King George’s Hall and 3.6km from Ewood Park, Chimneys Guest House offers free WiFi and is in a good location for the town.
 Average price per night is £49.

 Myre Edge Farm, 4 stars

-Featuring free WiFi throughout the property.
-Myre Edge Farm is set in Blackburn, 5km from King George’s Hall.
+Featuring free WiFi throughout the property, Myre Edge Farm is set in Blackburn, 5km from King George’s Hall.
 Free private parking is available on site.
-Rooms come with a TV and DVD player.
-The owner also offers a taxi service.
+Rooms come with a TV and DVD player and the owner also offers a taxi service.
 Average price per night is £80.

 Palm Cottage, 5 stars

 Palm Cottage offers accommodation in Blackburn, 11km from Ewood Park.
 Located 8km from King George’s Hall, the property provides a garden and free private parking.
 Average price is £120 per night.